Skip to main content

 6. Provide the necessary environment variables in .env

-The following subsections will guide you through these steps for the RNG Agent.
+The following subsections will guide you through these steps for the SLA Agent.

 Agent Card